Sigil-Ebook/sigil-libxml2-updater/README.md

 + --list : List the files in the archive.

 + --check : Check the archive for integrity using the embedded checksums.
 Does not extract the archive.

++ --keep : Prevent the files to be extracted in a temporary directory that will be removed after the embedded script's execution.
+The files will then be extracted in the current working directory and will stay here until you remove them.

 + --noexec : Do not run the embedded script after extraction.